One of the most important steps of building electronic projects is not soldering. It is not drawing a schematic. And it is not debugging you circuit…

-For motivation, it can be useful to decide on a prize for yourself when you reach your goal and a penalty if you don’t reach it.
+It’s useful to decide on a prize for yourself when you reach your goal, and a penalty if you don’t reach it.
 For example, if you reach your goal you will treat yourself with an expensive beer in the couch while listening to your favorite music.
 Or if you fail, you will have to walk around with your underwear on top of your clothes for a whole day :p

 3. The action plan

 You decide for yourself what kind of plans you like to develop.
-For advanced electronic circuit design it can be useful to start with a functional block diagram, then write down the main steps involved in finishing your project.
+For advanced electronic circuit design it is useful to start with a functional block diagram, then write down the main steps involved in finishing your project.

 If your goal is to create a simple amplifier in a box that can take input from a computer and output into two 20W speakers, then the main steps might be: